Reviewed by Melinda (Santa) Gladden, LCSW

 - General confusion

 - Presence of 2 or more personalities (covert, or overt)

 Dissociative Identity Disorder is not as rare as the public perceives it to be.
-Though the exact number of DID diagnosis/DID prevalence is unknown, it is estimated that 1% of the general participating population is diagnosed with DID.
+Though the exact number of dissociative identity disorder diagnosis/DID prevalence is unknown, it is estimated that 1% of the general participating population is diagnosed with dissociative identity disorder.
 Though 1% looks small, in the grand scheme of things, 1% still makes up thousands of people.

-To better understand what a person with DID experiences; let us discuss what happens during a dissociative episode.
+To better understand what a person with dissociative identity disorder experiences; let us discuss what happens during a dissociative episode.

 What happens when you dissociate?

 A dissociative episode will look different for each individual, especially considering whether they are covert, or overt.